Message from the Director-General

 - ensures that public access to the national archival collection is provided in accordance with the Act to the fullest extent, while taking proper account of privacy, security, confidentiality and public interest.

-Service excellence – deliver quality and responsive services that meet the needs and expectations of our clients and partners.
+Service excellence – deliver quality and responsive services that meet the needs and expectations of our clients, partners and the public.

 Leadership – strive to be national and international leaders in information management policy, digital transformation, archival collection management and creative public engagement.